SanaBhat/local-ai-chat/README.md

 # LocalAI Chat - 100% Offline AI Assistant

-A completely offline ChatGPT-like application that runs entirely on your laptop without any internet connection or external APIs.
+Proof of Concept for a completely offline ChatGPT-like application that runs entirely on your laptop without any internet connection or external APIs.

 ## Features